eternauta1337/aave-credit-delegation/README.md

 2. Use [app.aave.com](https://app.aave.com) to deposit the desired collateral as `lender`
 3. Use Etherescan for `DataProvider.getReserveTokensAddresses(asset: <address of the token to delegate>)` to identify the associated debt token
 4. From the previous point, use `stableDebtTokenAddress` or `variableDebtTokenAddress` depending on your desired interest rate model, then click on the address to be able to interact with the contract via Etherscan
 7. Use `DebtToken.approveDelegation(delegatee: <credit delegation beneficiary>, amount: <amount of credit to approve>)`.
-If the associated DebtToken doesn't have verified sources, or doesn't have its proxy properly set up in Etherscan, build a UI with oneclickdapp, as in "Simulating credit delegation with a fork"
+If the associated DebtToken doesn't have verified sources, or doesn't have its proxy properly set up in Etherscan, build a UI with oneclickdapp using interfaces from `artifacts/contracts/interfaces`
+8. Use `DebtToken.borrowAllowance(fromUser: <lender>, toUser: <borrower>)` to verify that `borrow` has been approved for delegated credit
-8. Use [app.aave.com](https://app.aave.com) to borrow as `borrower`
+9. Use [app.aave.com](https://app.aave.com) to borrow as `borrower`

 ### Validating a credit delegation pair using unit tests